JacobEEEGuy005/EOL-Host-Application/host_gui/README.md

 - Loading and managing DBC (Database CAN) files for signal decoding
 - Configuring and executing test sequences (12 test types)
 - Real-time monitoring of CAN frames and decoded signals
+- **Dynamic Real-Time Monitoring**: Test-specific signal display that adapts to each test type
 - Visualizing test results with live plots
 - Managing oscilloscope connections for advanced tests